Natural History Museum of Bern: Mammal dioramas

 The dioramas originate from a collection of big game animals from Africa, bagged by the London-based Bernese painter and game hunter Bernhard von Wattenwyl (together with his daughter Vivienne) during an expedition in 1923–24.
 A total of 130 of these animals are on display, in 33 dioramas along two darkened corridors.
 The dioramas are designed and furnished according to the animals' natural habitat.

 There is a further section displaying native birds and mammals, with over 600 animals in 164 dioramas.
 This section was previously on display in the Heimatmuseum, opened around the outbreak of World War II.

 The upper basement contains five dioramas of Asian animals threatened with extinction: snow leopards, orangutans, giant pandas, Indian rhinoceroses, and tigers.

 A fourth section called "Nordic Animals" features stuffed bears, muskoxen, seals, moose and birds, in nine dioramas containing 66 individual animals.

 One of the museum's biggest attractions is the stuffed hide of Barry, the St. Bernard who is said to have saved the lives of over 40 people.
 A special exhibit dedicated to him was held in 2001.

-The museum's largest exhibit draws on the four million items to explore the biological and psychological facets of live.
+The museum's largest exhibit draws on the four million items to explore the biological and psychological facets of life.
 Visitors are invited to use sight, smell and sound to discover the world's tremendous biodiversity and its greater implications in human existence.
 Films, tactile and audio installations attempt to not only present scientific answers to these basic questions, but illustrate philosophy into the metaphysics of studying life.